Belodri/Orbital-Mini-Sandbox/PDD.md

     - Instantiates and/or holds references to all core components (Javascript API of `Bridge`, `AppDataManager`, `CanvasView`, `Notifications`, all other UI components).
     - Manages the creation, destruction, and layering of UI overlays (`BodyConfig`, `BodyDetails`).
     - Binds global keyboard shortcuts and delegates corresponding actions.
+    - Orchestrates the command and data flow between `Bridge` and all other components.
+    - **Snapshot Management:**
+        - Calls the `getPreset()` method of the `Bridge` to retrieve the current physics state which it then combines with `AppDataManager`'s preset data to form a complete snapshot string.
+        - To restore a state, it parses the snapshot string, loads the physics portion into the engine via `engineBridge.loadPreset()`, and the metadata portion via `appDataManager.loadPresetData()`.

 `AppDataManager`
 - Owner and handler of application level metadata.
+Dumb and fully decoupled.
 - **Responsibilities:**
     - **Data Handling:**
         - Maintains a `Map<number, object>` which maintains application-level metadata for each celestial body in the simulation.
-    - **Snapshot Management:**
-        - Calls the `getPreset()` method of the `Bridge` to retrieve the current physics state which it then combines with its own application metadata to form a complete snapshot string.
-        - To restore a state, it parses the snapshot string, loads the physics portion into the engine via `engineBridge.loadPreset()`, and updates its own application metadata.
+        - Handles updates to metadata as instructed by `AppShell`, queue-based updates to existing bodies.
 - **State Ownership:**
     - **metaData**: An object containing application-level metadata
+    - **updateQueue**

 `CanvasView`
 - Encapsulates all rendering logic using PIXI.js.
+Dumb and fully decoupled.
 - **Responsibilities:**
     - Initializes the `PIXI.Application` and attaches it to the DOM.
-    - Directly manages the main `requestAnimationFrame` loop.
-    - Consumes the structured data from the `AppDataManager` and `Bridge` JS API.
+    - Signals `AppShell` whenever an animation frame is ready.
-    - Renders the simulation by efficiently updating the properties of PIXI.js display objects based on the provided data.
+    - Renders the simulation by efficiently updating the properties of PIXI.js display objects from injected data as instructed.
     - Manages all camera logic (zoom, pan, focus tracking).
 - **State Ownership:**
     - The `PIXI.Application` instance.